aneziac/drp2025/Poster/poster.typ

   If $(W, S)$ is a Coxeter system and $X$ connected and Hausdorff, define a *mirror structure* on $X$ over $S$ by a collection $(X_s)_(s in S)$ where each $X_s$ is a nonempty, closed subset of $X$.
   Call each $X_s$ the $s$-mirror of $X$.
-  Our idea is to "glue" copies of $X$ along the mirrors.
+  The idea is to "glue" copies of $X$ along the mirrors.

   For each point $x in X$, define $S(x) subset.eq S$ by
   $